-You are new to WordPress and just after installing WordPress, the first thing that you need to have knowledge about is how to install a WordPress plugin.
-Plugins help a WordPress site function much more properly as they add some unique features to every WordPress blogs.
+You are new to WordPress, and just after installing WordPress, the first thing that you need to know about is how to install a WordPress plugin.
+Plugins help a WordPress site function much more appropriately as they add some unique features to every WordPress blogs.
 There are thousands of WordPress plugins, either free or paid for you to use.
 In this article, I’m going to show you how to install a WordPress plugin.

 How to install a WordPress plugin